zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{bmatrix}.
 $$

-Since we can represent both the incident and the scattering fields using only two components (each), Equation 15.6.1 can be expressed in terms of the complex *scattering matrix*[^14]
+Since we can represent both the incident and the scattering fields using only two components (each), Equation 15.6.1 can be expressed[^14] in terms of the complex *scattering matrix*, or the [S-matrix](https://en.wikipedia.org/wiki/S-matrix) for short.

 [^14]: The numbering convention and the division by \\(i k\\) are retained to match the results in the book by van de Hulst \[[4](#references) (ch.
 4.41)\].
 However, we do not make any changes to the tensor form of Equations 15.6-15.7 that follow the book by Mishchenko \[[9](#references) (ch.
 5.3)\], since we find them entirely appropriate.